Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 7. Confirm your Push To Talk and Push To Talk (Proximity Voice Chat) binds are reachable.

-What You Should Notice: Your mic only opens when you choose, and nearby Raiders do not hear every background sound.
+Expected result: Your mic only opens when you choose, and nearby Raiders do not hear every background sound.

-How To Undo It: Switch either mode back to Open Microphone or Toggle to Talk.
+If you need to back out: Switch either mode back to Open Microphone or Toggle to Talk.

 If you only use trusted party comms and never want to talk to nearby players, you can test Open Microphone for Party Voice Chat Mode while keeping Proximity Voice Chat Mode on Push to Talk.